AdobeDocs/experience-manager-cloud-service.ko-KR/help/assets/assets-insights.md

    >[!NOTE]
    >
-   >The external web page can be in AEM itself.
+   >The external web page can be in [!DNL Experience Manager] itself.

 -->